Visual Cognition Laboratory

 The Visual Cognition Lab conducts research on scene perception and its real world applications, spanning the traditional areas of perception and cognition.
 Our lab's research philosophy is that good basic research should always be capable of suggesting applications for real-world scenarios, and good applied research should always add information to a theory.

 Our basic research studies how people perceive, attend to, understand, and remember scenes and the objects in them.
 Our research investigates the time course for perceiving and creating a mental representation of a scene.
-First, how can we view a scene and grasp its category very quickly (within the first tenth of a second), easily distinguishing between an office versus a parking lot versus a park?
-Next, as we observe such a scene, what causes us to look at certain objects and ignore others?
-Then, does the temporal order of looking at particular objects in a scene have an effect on our later memory for certain objects versus other objects in the scene?
+First, how can we view a scene and grasp its category very quickly (within the first tenth of a second), easily distinguishing between an office versus a hallway or a parking lot versus a park?
+Do our expectations of what scene we will see next influence our ability to rapidly recognize that scene?
+Next, as we observe such a scene, what causes us to look at certain objects and ignore others, and how does that affect our memory?
+When the scenes we are looking at form a narrative, such as in a picture story or movie, how does our understanding affect what we pay attention to, and how does what we pay attention to affect our understanding?
+We have researched all of these questions, and have developed the Scene Perception & Event Comprehension Theory (SPECT) as a framework for understand how people's eye movements and attention influence their understanding of what they see, and how our understanding influences what we look at and remember.